Ayyub Guliyev (conductor)

-He was born in 26 July,1984, Azerbaijani conductor.
-Chief conductor and musical director of the State Opera and Ballet Theater of Azerbaijan, chief guest conductor of the Kunming Philharmonic Orchestra (China), Honored Artist of Azerbaijan (2017), laureate of the President's Prize, laureate of international competitions.
+He was born on 26 July 1984, an Azerbaijani conductor.
+Chief conductor and musical director of the State Opera and Ballet Theater of Azerbaijan, chief guest conductor of the Kunming Philharmonic Orchestra (China), Honored Artist of Azerbaijan (2017), laureate of the President's Prize, and laureate of international competitions.

 Biography

 In 2006, he took first place and received the Orchestra Prize at the IV (International Competition of Conductors) Lutoslawski in Poland, diploma at the Matacic competition in Zagreb (2007), special prize of the Orchestra Preference Award at the Mitropoulos competition in Athens (2008), First prize at the Conducting Competition in Craiova (Romania), Grand Prix and "Prize of Giuseppe Sinopoli" at the IX International Competition named after A. Toscanini in Parma (Italy) and II prize at the "Debut in Laeszhalle" competition in Hamburg.
 In 2011, as the winner of the competition, he directed the Toscanini Philharmonic Orchestra during the band's tours in Italy and Spain.
-In 2009 he was awarded the Audience Preference Award at the Musical Olympus international festival in St. Petersburg.
-For his merits in the development of the country's musical culture: the President of Azerbaijan awarded him the title of "Honored Artist of Azerbaijan" in 2017, the President's Prize (lasting since 2013).
-Guliyev is also active in teaching, he is an assistant professor at the Baku Music Academy named after Uzeyir Hajibeyov.
+In 2009 he was awarded the Audience Preference Award at the Musical Olympus International Festival in St. Petersburg.
+For his merits in the development of the country's musical culture, the President of Azerbaijan awarded him the title of "Honored Artist of Azerbaijan" in 2017 the President's Prize (lasting since 2013).
+Guliyev is also active in teaching; he is an assistant professor at the Baku Music Academy named after Uzeyir Hajibeyov.